Stream processors and comodels: Introduction

 \looseness=-1 To get from here to our Theorem~\ref{thm:1} requires a new import from category-theoretic universal algebra: the notion of a \emph{bimodel}~\cite{Freyd1966Algebra, Tall1970Representable, Bergman1996Co-groups}.
 An \emph{$\mathbb{R}$-$\mathbb{T}$-bimodel} is a comodel of $\mathbb{T}$ in the category of $\cat{Set}$-models of $\mathbb{R}$.
 Since this latter category has the Kleisli category as a full subcategory, bimodels are a generalisation of residual comodels---one which, roughly speaking, allows additional quotients to be taken.
 These quotients are just what one needs to collapse the intensional stream processors of~\cite{Hancock2009Representations} to their underlying continuous functions.
 We develop this theory in Section~\ref{sec:extens-stre-proc}, culminating in our Theorem~\ref{thm:1} which we now recognise as describing the \emph{final $\mathbb{T}_A$-$\mathbb{T}_B$-bimodel}.

+An obvious question at this point is whether we have similar characterisations of the final bimodel on replacing $\mathbb{T}_A$ and $\mathbb{T}_B$ by more elaborate algebraic theories.
+One step in this direction is given in~\cite{Yoshida2022Continuous}, which characterises the final $\mathbb{R}$-$\mathbb{T}$-bimodel whenever $\mathbb{R}$ and $\mathbb{T}$ are \emph{free} algebraic theories, i.e., theories generated by operations subject to no equations.

-The distinction between intensional and extensional stream processors turns out to be closely related to the distinction~\cite{Glabbeek1990Linear} between bisimulation equivalence and trace equivalence for labelled transition systems and generative probabilistic systems~\cite{Glabbeek1990Reactive}.
-Indeed, (non-terminating, finitely branching) labelled transition systems with alphabet $A$ are precisely $\mathbb{P}_f^+$-residual $\mathbb{T}_A$-comodels, for $\mathbb{P}_f^+$ the theory of binary non-deterministic choice; while (finitely supported) generative probabilistic systems with alphabet $A$ are $\mathbb{D}$-residual $\mathbb{T}_A$-comodels, for $\mathbb{D}$ the theory of binary probabilistic choice.
+A different direction of generalisation points towards labelled transition systems and generative probabilistic systems~\cite{Glabbeek1990Reactive}.
+Indeed, (non-terminating, finitely branching) labelled transition systems with alphabet $A$ are precisely $\smash{\mathbb{P}_f^+}$-residual $\mathbb{T}_A$-comodels, for $\smash{\mathbb{P}_f^+}$ the theory of binary non-deterministic choice; while (finitely supported) generative probabilistic systems with alphabet $A$ are $\mathbb{D}$-residual $\mathbb{T}_A$-comodels, for $\mathbb{D}$ the theory of binary probabilistic choice.
 As is well known, in these examples, the final residual $\mathbb{T}_A$-comodel captures states up to \emph{bisimulation} equivalence.
-What is less well known is that the final \emph{bimodel} captures states up to \emph{trace} equivalence; indeed, as shown in~\cite[\S 7]{Garner2018Hypernormalisation}, the final $\mathbb{P}_f^+$-$\mathbb{T}_A$-bimodel is the set of closed subsets of $A^\mathbb{N}$; while the final $\mathbb{D}$-$\mathbb{T}_A$-bimodel is the set of probability measures on $A^\mathbb{N}$.
-(This is an idea which goes back to~\cite{Power1999Coalgebraic}, which described an object of traces as a final object among \emph{free} bimodels).
-From this perspective, the continuous function encoded by an intensional stream processor can be seen as its ``trace''.
+What is perhaps less well known is that the final \emph{bimodel} captures states up to \emph{trace} equivalence; indeed, as shown in~\cite[\S 7]{Garner2018Hypernormalisation}, the final $\smash{\mathbb{P}_f^+}$-$\mathbb{T}_A$-bimodel is the set of closed subsets of $A^\mathbb{N}$; while the final $\mathbb{D}$-$\mathbb{T}_A$-bimodel is the set of probability measures on $A^\mathbb{N}$.
+This fact provides an alternative perspective on the trace semantics of~\cite{Hasuo2007Generic} (which itself builds on~\cite{Power1999Coalgebraic}) in which an object of traces is found as a final object among not all bimodels, but among all \emph{free} bimodels; in future work, we will give a more careful comparison of the two notions of trace.

-With this in mind, the final contribution of this paper in Section~\ref{sec:comp-intens-extens} is to explain from a comodel-theoretic perspective the fact that intensional stream processors admit a procedure of ``normalisation-by-trace-evaluation'', which normalises each intensional stream processor to a \emph{maximally lazy} stream processor with the same trace; this is a particular instantiation of a more general schema which is explored further in~\cite{Garner2018Hypernormalisation}.
+From this perspective, then, the continuous function encoded by an intensional stream processor can be seen as its ``trace'', and with this in mind, the final contribution of this paper in Section~\ref{sec:comp-intens-extens} is to explain from a comodel-theoretic perspective the fact that intensional stream processors admit a procedure of ``normalisation-by-trace-evaluation'', which normalises each intensional stream processor to a \emph{maximally lazy} stream processor with the same trace; this is a particular instantiation of a more general schema which is explored further in~\cite{Garner2018Hypernormalisation}.